UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <choice id="1" >
 <opt text="Standardization" >

-Did standardization obtain a score greater than than normalization?
+Did standardization obtain a score greater than normalization?

 </opt>

 <opt text="Normalization">

-Was the score for normalization truely greater than that with normalization?
+Was the score for normalization truly greater than that with normalization?

 </opt>